Valério Luiz de Oliveira

 According to multiple news reports, an investigation by the Goiás state civil police was concluded in February 2013 and identified five men as the alleged perpetrators:

-• Former vice-president of Atlético Goianiense Maurício Borges Sampaio, the alleged mastermind, who allegedly ordered the killing in retaliation to Oliveira’s critical reporting of the football club
+Former vice-president of Atlético Goianiense Maurício Borges Sampaio, the alleged mastermind said to have ordered the killing in retaliation to Oliveira’s critical reporting of the football club

 In March 2013, the Goiás State Public Prosecutor charged the five men for Oliveira’s murder, according to news reports.
-In August 2014, the Second Criminal Court in Goiânia decided the accused should face trial by jury, reports said.
+In August 2014, the Second Criminal Court in Goiânia decided the accused should face trial by jury.

 Starting in 2014, the suspects’ trial was repeatedly delayed for various reasons, including multiple appeals from defense attorneys, several decisions by the Goiás Court of Justice, a judge withdrawing from the trial, and the COVID-19 pandemic.